 Quaggy Waterway Action Group (QWAG).
 This well established group continues to campaign for the improvement of the River Quaggy, and River Ravensbourne in Lewisham.
 Their Chinbrook Meadows is an inspiration.

-Ravensbourne Valley Preservation Society.
+Ravensbourne Valley Residents.
 Bromley based voluntary group that aims “to preserve the best and improve the rest of the environment” – in this part of the Ravensbourne Valley.
+Previously known as the Ravensbourne Valley Preservation Society.

 RSPB (Bromley) This group’s aim is to raise public awareness of birds and environment locally.
 They have monthly meetings and visits both locally and to wildlife reserves.